VAT in the Netherlands: Rates, Registration, and Compliance Guidelines

 VAT Registration Threshold

-VAT Netherlands law and other relevant regulations and documents issued by the government and Tax Authority provide valuable information regarding the VAT threshold in Netherlands.
+VAT Netherlands law, along with other relevant regulations and documents issued by the government and the Tax Authority, provides valuable information regarding the VAT threshold in the Netherlands.

-As an EU Member State, the government of the Netherlands implemented a VAT registration threshold for intra-EU distance sales of goods and B2C supplies of services defined at the EU level and set at EUR 10,000.
+As an EU Member State, the government of the Netherlands implemented a VAT registration threshold for intra-EU distance sales of goods and B2C supplies of services, which is defined at the EU level and set at EUR 10,000.
 EU VAT rules, implemented in the Netherlands, do not specify a VAT registration threshold for non-EU established suppliers of electronically supplied services.

 Types of Taxable Activities in the Netherlands